discoverygarden/bcelndora/docs/devops.md

             - `image: tag`: Sets the version of the Drupal image that will be deployed
                 - Usually it will be the [latest tag in the bceln-drupal repo](https://github.com/discoverygarden/bceln-drupal/tags) without the v.
         - IF MIGRATING: Do not change `base.yaml` as it's common data across the whole system
             - IF NOT MIGRATING: Remove the lines relating to Fedora.
+(Optional if Fedora mount is available to all servers by default.)

         - Edit `saml.yaml`: [or don't?]
             - "contains the configuration for SimpleSAMLphp and needs to be configured per site to use saml login.
 Due to the required AWS permissions the values for the dgi sso will need to be provided by dgi.